Benjamin Short: Working life

 He was the first canvasser for the Australian Mutual Provident Society (AMP), and by the 1870s was lecturing on life insurance around New South Wales, Victoria and New Zealand.
 In 1881 he returned to Sydney as chief metropolitan agent for AMP, and in 1886 he retired to Bowral, New South Wales.

 In 1887 and 1891 Short unsuccessfully ran for the AMP Board, winning on a reform platform in 1892.
 He lowered interest rates and equalised insurance for men and women; he retired due to limited terms in 1895 and was re-elected in 1896, and with the abandonment of limited terms served until his death.
 He was also involved in politics, running unsuccessfully for the New South Wales Legislative Assembly as a Free Trader in 1894 and 1895.

 Sydney City Mission

-Short's involvement with religion had begun in London with the London City Mission.
+Short's involvement with religion began in London with the London City Mission.
 He co-founded the Sydney City Mission in 1862 and was its secretary from 1863 to 1868.
 He was also a member of YMCA.